The essential guide for new radiology trainees

 Please note this is not automatic.
 To register free of charge for KSR membership you must do so via the following link: http://www.radiology.or.kr/eng/

-- 33% reduction on joining rate for the Academy of Medical Educators
+- 20% discount on joining the Academy of Medical Educators

 - 20% discount on medicine books from Oxford University Press, 20% discount on books from Lippincott Williams & Wilkins and 25% discount on books from Elsevier